I’ve got a fun recipe redo for you today. I was craving these Butterscotch Blondies this week and realized it had been way too long since we had them.

 The one cookie she made that summer that we have made over and over again is Butterscotch Blondies.
 It is a bar cookie so it is a perfect cookie for the summer – quick and easy.

-Although we have enjoyed these cookies many, many times I have never actually made them.
-Tessa is the official Butterscotch Blondie baker at our house – no one else is allowed!
+Although we have enjoyed these cookies many, many times I have never actually made them until this week.
+Tessa is the official Butterscotch Blondie baker at our house – no one else is allowed except of course when Tessa is away at college or working like she was this week!

 So if you are looking for a non-chocolate bar cookie this recipe is perfect.
 Hope you enjoy it as much as we do.